Marine Conservation Volunteer Program in Belize

 The island is isolated and you will not be able to go back to the mainland during the week.
 The return trip to the mainland is on Friday.
 Due to the remote location, it’s important that you bring everything you need for the week to the island on Monday.

 Please note your accommodation is covered Monday through to Thursday night while on the program.
 You will need to book accommodation in Placencia for your first night (Sunday) and on the weekends (Friday through Sunday).
 As soon as you register for the program, the local team will provide a variety of accommodation recommendations to suit all budgets.
+Accommodation options in Placencia range in price from £12 per night to £124+ per night depending on the type of accommodation you choose.

 You will be served three tasty meals each day by the on-site cook.
 The meals are fresh, varied and balanced, and you can expect corn tortillas, beans, polenta, stir-fried vegetables, coconut curry, fresh seafood and sometimes other meats.